zalihat/Nigerian-Price-Watch/README.md

 * Replace `ingest_to_s3.py` with your **ingestion logic**.
 * Edit `lambda_function.py` → update the `run_ingestion_logic` call for your use case.
-* Update your ingestion code to use the S3 bucket you created (instead of hardcoding names).

 Build the Lambda package (PowerShell):